A Photographer’s Guide to Light — What Is Light?

 In this example, the electric field is in the Y-axis and the magnetic field is in the Z-axis.
 The wave is traveling in the X-axis.

-Looking at more examples of how these waves work, it gets confusing to look at both at the same time, and it’s often good enough to just talk about the direction and orientation of the electric field.
+Looking at more examples of how these waves work, it gets confusing to look at both fields at the same time, and it’s often good enough to just talk about the direction and orientation of the electric field.

 A wave with crests and troughsA wave with crests and troughsA wave with crests and troughs